Never miss a story — sign up for PLANSPONSOR newsletters to keep up on the latest retirement plan benefits news.

 First, a SOC 1 report covers internal controls for financial statements and reporting.
 Atchison says there may be a small amount of information security data in a SOC 1 report, but it is “very high level.”

 In comparison, he says, a SOC 2 report is where information security is evaluated.
-When requesting a SOC 2, a plan sponsor can engage a qualified consultant to assess a provider against five trust services criteria, which include security—the most common criteria—as well as confidentiality, processing, integrity privacy and availability.
+When requesting a SOC 2, a plan sponsor can request a provider to obtain an evaluation against the five trust services criteria, which include security—the most common criteria—as well as confidentiality, processing, integrity privacy and availability.

 Lastly, a SOC 3 report is a tailored version of the SOC 2 report that has been approved for public distribution.
 Atchison explains that a SOC 2 report is the full report that will include the auditor’s opinion, sub-processors, stated controls and each test that the auditor performed, as well as information on any gaps the auditor found in the state of controls.
 These gaps are typically referred to as an “exception,” Atchison says.

-Typically, a SOC 2 report can be shared with the service organization that is being evaluated under an executive nondisclosure agreement.
-More likely than not, Atchison says, a plan sponsor or consultant would want to directly engage with the service organization and have the sponsor’s legal department review the NDA to make sure it complies with the sponsor’s own risk tolerances.
+Typically, a SOC 2 report can be shared by the service organization to the plan sponsor that is being evaluated under a nondisclosure agreement.
+More likely than not, Atchison says, a plan sponsor would want to directly engage with the service organization and have the sponsor’s legal department review the NDA to make sure it complies with the sponsor’s own risk tolerances.

 SOC 2 reports also come in different types.
 For example, a SOC 2 Type I report analyzes a company at a certain point in time, but it does not involve the results of testing operating effectiveness.
 A SOC 2 Type II report is more comprehensive in that it covers a period of time, usually between three and 12 months, during which the auditor can observe the controls’ efficacy.